kaosf/earthquake-plugin-autohash/README.md

 This is a plugin for [Earthquake](https://github.com/jugyo/earthquake).

-Add hash tags tail of your tweet automatically.
+Add hash tags to the tail of your tweets automatically.

 ## Installation

 Plugin code is [here (https://gist.github.com/kaosf/6217906)](https://gist.github.com/kaosf/6217906).

-Install it with the following command.
+Run the following command on earthquake.

 ```
 ⚡ :plugin_install https://gist.github.com/kaosf/6217906